woodser/monero-ts/README.md

 ## Donations

 If you get value from this library, please consider donating.
-Thank you.
+Thank you!

 <p align="center">
 	<img src="donate.png" width="115" height="115"/>